Alabama Appellate Lawyer

 The practice of law in the appellate courts requires an extensive knowledge of the law as well as strong writing skills.
 In an appeal from circuit court, the attorney does not get to conduct a new trial in front of the appeals court.
 Instead, the appeal is based entirely on an analysis of the trial record and the applicable law.
 Appellate lawyers analyze the court record, research the legal issues, and file written briefs with the appellate court to argue the legal position of their clients.
 Done properly, preparing an appellate brief is a very time-consuming process requiring hours of research and writing.
 When choosing an appellate lawyer, it is essential that you select an attorney who is willing to devote a significant amount of time to your case.

 An appellate lawyer should also have a well-rounded background of experience, both in the courtroom as well as in legal scholarship.
 Attorney Bill Pfeifer has many years of litigation experience, which enables him to bring a practical perspective to appellate law practice that only comes from courtroom experience.
 He also has many years of appellate experience, including having worked for the Alabama Court of Criminal Appeals as a staff attorney.
 Appellate lawyers should not argue how a case should have been handled in court unless they have personally stood in the courtroom arguing cases themselves.
 Likewise, a good trial lawyer is always thinking about how to argue a case to a judge or jury in a way that protects the clients rights in an appeal.
 Pfeifer has done both, and uses that balance of experience to better advocate for his appellate clients.
+He now limits his practice exclusively to cases in the Alabama appellate court system.

 In Alabama, all state court appeals are decided by appellate courts located in Montgomery.
 Depending on the situation, a case could be reviewed by the Alabama Court of Criminal Appeals, the Alabama Court of Civil Appeals, or the Alabama Supreme Court.
 Lawyers writing appellate briefs must follow the Alabama Rules of Appellate Procedure, which are available on this site by clicking here.
 These rules are applied in Alabama criminal appeals, in family court appeals, and in civil appeals cases.
 Alabama appellate courts almost always issue their rulings based on the written briefs submitted by the attorneys without ever seeing the lawyers or their clients in court.
 They do not set a case for oral argument unless it involves the death sentence in a capital murder case or it revolves around some unique or complex legal issue.
 Thus, it is vitally important that an appellate lawyer have strong legal research skills as well as a dedication to legal writing.